 Are ‘Super/Ultra/Giga Fast’ broadband deals really worth it?

 For lots of us, the answer is: maybe not.
 If you’re only using the internet to check your email, catch up on your fake news and look at pictures of cats, a bog-standard speed of 10 or 11 Mbps (Megabits per second) is just fine.

 Assuming you’re the only one using it, you should normally be able to stream HD video (5-8Mbps) so you can keep your Netflix and chill.
 It’s certainly cheaper, and who doesn’t want to save a few quid?
 Just be warned, if you’re already used to fibre speeds, it can be a bit painful to go back.

 If you’ve got a brood of data-hungry teenagers, they aren’t going to be happy with slow internet.
 They might not be happy with fast internet either, but what can you do?

-Families and shared houses are likely to need fast fibre broadband offers to cope with all their devices because between phones, tablets, laptops, TVs and even smart fridges, it all adds up.
+Families and shared houses are likely to want a deal on fast fibre broadband to cope with all their devices.
+Between phones, tablets, laptops, TVs and even smart fridges, it all adds up.